iblai/ibl-edx-third-party-auth-app/CUSTOMER_USAGE.md

 }
 ```

+- **NOTE:** The `site` must already exist on edx in order to create a configuration for that domain.

 Parameter definitons are as follows:
 - `name`: A display name used in the django admin.
 Can just be the org name
 - `enabled`: Whether or not to enable this SSO configuration for the site